ShreeMijarguttu/Shree202008242/README.md

 ### PREREQUISITES

-The StarterCode is a .NET Core application that uses the MVC pattern.
+The Starter Code is a .NET Core application that uses the MVC pattern.
 Before you start coding be sure to have the following appropriate tools installed

 #### Development